Friday Fiction – Fear

 I’m determined to be back to link up next week.
 I haven’t written any fiction for AGES so maybe this will be just the excuse I need 🙂 xx

-2. Sara (@mumturnedmom) says
+3. Sara (@mumturnedmom)

 Love this Nicola, it perfectly describes how fear can completely take over.
 I’m so glad she made it into the party, and I agree with Sophie, she sounds like a very interesting character.
 I’d like to know where the fear stems from… Thank you so much for sharing with #ThePrompt x

-3. Rebecca Ann Smith says
+4. Rebecca Ann Smith

 Thanks for sharing this Nicola – I like the combination of physical details and fleeting thoughts, the moment by moment dynamics of it.
 And lots of worrying about what other people think – which feels very authentic.

-4. Mummy Tries says
+5. Mummy Tries

 Holy mozers I don’t even know where to start.
 Your poor friend, I cannot imagine going through life being this fearful of every single thing.
 I really hope she finds a way of coping and gets over her fears…